Homeless Crisis Response System

 Since 2015, thousands of people have successfully exited homelessness into permanent housing.

 Access to permanent housing, such as a home or an apartment, ends the crisis of homelessness.
 Permanent housing can be achieved through services like diversion or rapid rehousing and supports the resident’s stability and self-sufficiency.
 Street outreach brings access to these permanent housing services directly to people experiencing homelessness.
 Through these outreach efforts, we hope to increase exits from homelessness to permanent housing and reduce the duration of homelessness.
+In 2023, nearly one out of every three individuals receiving services exited to permanent housing.
+This rate has declined over time as the number of individuals in need has doubled between 2015 and 2023.

 Many variables affect homelessness, making it important to collect the numbers and characteristics of people experiencing homelessness and information about services provided to them.